 Next, you might spend your one hour of connection time, on Monday evening, talking to another successful blogger.
-Or, if you’re smart, you’ll spend some of that time interacting with your future readers on a forum, a Social Media site or a Q & A site.
-After all, the most important thing a writer can do is understand their audience’s interests AND reading preferences.
+Or, you can spend that time interacting with your future readers on a forum, a Social Media site or a Q & A site.
+After all, the most important thing a writer can do is understand their audience’s interests and reading preferences.

 Finally, you might spend your five hours of execution time practicing your writing skills.
-This is a good habit to form, even if you’ve been writing for years.
-The same is true for anything else in life.
-People who master their craft have a greater capacity for self-expression and a MUCH better chance at making an impact in the marketplace.
+This is a smart habit.
+Even if you’ve been writing for years.
+The same is true for any other skill.
+People who master their craft have a greater capacity for self-expression and a MUCH better chance at making an impact in their marketplace.

 - Planning: One hour (10%) on Sunday evening between 6pm and 7pm.

 - Connection: Two hours (20%) on Monday & Thursday evenings between 7pm and 8pm.

 - Execution: Seven hours (70%) EVERY morning between 6am and 7am.

 You might wonder why you’d still need time for planning.
 Wouldn’t it be smarter to spend that time writing or connecting with your readers?
 That depends on how effective you want to be during your connection and execution times.
 If you spend all your time executing and connecting, you’ll no doubt be a more productive.
 At least in the beginning.

 But the more productive you are, the more likely you’ll be to make mistakes.
 If you don’t spend time analyzing these mistakes, they’ll pile up and multiply.
 Soon, they’ll crystallize into bad work habits that will be damn hard to break.
 This is especially true for the mistakes which seem minor at first.